psidex/EACS/README.md

 ## Edit / Add / Remove Configurations

 Simply copy the configuration text you want and put it in a `.txt` file inside `E-APO-Config-Switcher\E-APO-Config-Files`.
-If you look in there you will see the configurations that are included with this app
+If you look in there you will also see the configurations that are included with this app

+You will need to restart the app if you create / delete any configuration files

 ## Credits